 The other one is to hatch one yourself.
 It doesn’t take a while for eggs to hatch from a chicken, but I find buying from Marnie the most efficient one.
 It’s costly, though.
 I wouldn’t recommend it if you’re just starting.

 If we’re talking about rare animals here, you might as well check out this guide on how to get a dinosaur in the game.
 Yes, you read it right.
 Dinosaurs.

 Building a Coop to Start Hatching Blue Chickens

 If you’re trying to hatch eggs yourselves, you need to have a coop.
 You’re gonna have one, regardless of whether you’re just building one for the chickens or nah.

 Building a Coop requires you to have at least 34,000g, 1200 Wood, and 450 Stones.
 It’s important to have a coop of your own since it will house your animals and protect them from bad weather and nightly raids.

 You can check out this guide if you want an in-depth review of how to properly take care of your farm animals.

 If you managed to reach Shane’s 8 Hearts Event, you can now buy eggs from Marnie or start hatching blue eggs until you get one.

-One of the best ways to get them is to do a order-cancelling by buying from Marnie and continuously cancelling ’til you get the right colors.
+One of the best ways to get them is to do an order-canceling by buying from Marnie and continuously canceling ’til you get the right colors.